MoRMatipour/Data-Visualization-Storytelling-Portfolio/README.md

 ---

 ## Instructor

-This course was led by an instructor with a strong focus on **creative exploration, critical thinking, and practical application of visualization techniques**.
+This course was led by **Gabby Resch**, whose teaching style brought a strong balance of creativity, critical thinking, and practical application of visualization techniques.

+Gabby created a highly engaging and supportive learning environment, consistently motivating students with his friendly and approachable manner.
+He was always willing to help—not only with course material, but also with broader questions—making the learning experience both enjoyable and meaningful.

 Students were encouraged to:
 - Experiment with different storytelling formats
-- Iterate on designs through sketches and prototypes
+- Iterate through sketches and prototypes
 - Think beyond traditional dashboards and reports
 - Focus on audience engagement and narrative clarity

-The teaching approach emphasized building **portfolio-ready projects** aligned with real-world data communication challenges.
+His teaching approach emphasized real world data.

+A sincere thank you as well to **Cole (TA)** for his guidance and support throughout the course.
+His feedback and availability were greatly appreciated.

 ---